Exit Step: Prevent Future Workflow Runs

 Important Notes

-• This behavior applies to event-triggered workflows such as Contact Created, Contact Updated, Manual Trigger, Appointment Created, and Form Submission Created.
+• Exit Step exclusions apply to automatic workflow triggers, including Contact Created, Contact Updated, Appointment Created, and Form Submission Created.

 Troubleshooting

-• A contact is not entering the workflow again: Check whether they previously reached an Exit Step in that workflow.
+• A contact is not entering the workflow again automatically: Check whether they previously reached an Exit Step in that workflow.

-• I published a new version, but the contact is still blocked: Exit Step exclusions apply across all versions of the same workflow.
+• I published a new version, but the contact is still blocked from automatic re-entry: Exit Step exclusions apply across all versions of the same workflow.

-• A workflow ended, but the contact can still re-enter: The workflow may have ended naturally without an Exit Step, or the previous run may have been terminated or failed.
+• A workflow ended, but the contact can still re-enter automatically: The workflow may have ended naturally without an Exit Step, or the previous run may have been terminated or failed.

 FAQs

-Does an Exit Step stop only the current run or all future runs too?
+Does an Exit Step stop only the current run or future runs too?

-It does both.
-It ends the current run and permanently blocks future runs of the same workflow for that contact.
+It ends the current run and blocks future automatic runs of the same workflow for that contact.

 Can filtered contacts still enter later?